Last updated on 2026-05-22

 Featured Experiences

-The Information Technology Project Management program offers several unique features that enhance the learning experience:
+The Information Technology Project Management program includes several unique features that enhance the learning experience:

-- Work-integrated learning opportunities, allowing students to apply theoretical knowledge in real-world settings.
+- Work-integrated learning opportunities, allowing students to apply their knowledge in real-world settings.

-- Collaboration with industry stakeholders to ensure the curriculum remains relevant and aligned with current market needs.
+- Collaboration with industry stakeholders to ensure the curriculum remains relevant and up-to-date.

 Career Options